alibabacloud-automation/terraform-alicloud-rds-mysql/README.md

 Terraform module which create a MySql database based on Alibaba Cloud RDS Service.
 terraform-alicloud-rds-mysql
 -------

 English | [简体中文](https://github.com/terraform-alicloud-modules/terraform-alicloud-rds-mysql/blob/master/README-CN.md)

-Terraform module which creates RDS-MySQL instance(s) on Alibaba Cloud.
+Terraform module which creates RDS-MySQL database and sets CMS alarm for it on Alibaba Cloud.

 These types of resources are supported: